kyuz0/spikee/docs/09_llm_dataset_generation.md

     Ensure the output contains only the JSON lines, one per line.
     ```
 4.  **Review and Save:** Manually review the generated JSONL content for quality and relevance.
-Save it as `standalone_attacks.jsonl` inside your new seed folder (e.g., `datasets/seeds-medical-advice/standalone_attacks.jsonl`).
+Save it as `standalone_user_inputs.jsonl` inside your new seed folder (e.g., `datasets/seeds-medical-advice/sstandalone_user_inputs.jsonl`).
 5.  **Generate the Spikee Dataset:** Run `spikee generate`, pointing to your new seed folder and the standalone file.
     ```bash
     spikee generate --seed-folder datasets/seeds-medical-advice \
-                    --standalone-attacks datasets/seeds-medical-advice/standalone_attacks.jsonl
+                    --include-standalone-inputs
     ```
     Since the other files in `seeds-medical-advice` are empty, this will produce a dataset containing only your standalone attacks.